- Location of Playfield Street.

 - Playfield Street in 3D courtesy of Google

 Location of Playfield Street.

-Playfield Street had no opening on to Hamilton Road and entrance is from Kittyhawke Drive through the very short Way Street.
-Exit can be the reverse or simply driving north and joining Kittyhawke Drive.
+Playfield Street had an opening on to Hamilton Road but it has been closed and the entrance is from Kittyhawk Drive through the very short Way Street.
+Exit can be the reverse or simply driving north and joining Kittyhawk Drive.
 Or a short walk takes one to the Bus Interchange and one can catch a bus to anywhere.

 Playfield Street North - Kittyhawke Drive to Way Street.